Add/Attach files to an existing PDF file in C# using Aspose.PDF for .NET

 Erik

 Thank you for sharing the detailed information.
-We’ll try to reproduce the issue at our end update you with the test results the earliest possible.
+We’ll try to reproduce the issue at our end and update you with the test results as soon as possible.

 Hi,